 The Davis Center for Leadership’s notion of experimentation is rooted in the following principles:

-Faculty, staff, students, and other individuals and groups interested in accessing the Davis Center resources or guidance to run experiments or pilot new initiatives should contact Susan Popa.
+Faculty, staff, students, and other individuals and groups interested in accessing Davis Center resources or guidance to run experiments or pilot new initiatives should contact Nat Grotte.